AndrolGenhald/rocket-session-store/README.md

  - To prevent session fixation attacks, it is important to regenerate the session token when a user logs in.
 There is an example of how to do this [here](Session::regenerate_token).

+# TODO
+ - Redis
+   - Use a connection pool instead of creating a new connection for every operation.

 # Contributing

 If you wish to contribute, please read [CONTRIBUTING.md](CONTRIBUTING.md).